 - Vehicle Registration: Original registration or title demonstrating legal ownership of the vehicle in the country of origin.

-- Proof of Insurance: Evidence that the vehicle is insured at the time of export, usually in the form of an insurance certificate.
+- Proof of Insurance: Evidence that the vehicle is insured during export, usually in the form of an insurance certificate.

 - Bill of Lading: A contract between the shipping company and exporter detailing the vehicle relocation is usually issued by the shipping company.